jaspector

 All new residential structures (houses, camps) and commercial or industrial structures; expansions of existing residential structures; subdivisions; zoning changes; site law certifications; shoreland zone alterations.
 Except for qualifying accessory structures (post-Jan.
 29, 2025 rule change).

+Not all construction work requires a permit in unincorporated Piscataquis County, ME.
 The following work is generally exempt: Qualifying new detached accessory structures that meet LUPC land use standards and setback requirements (self-verification required as of January 29, 2025, in lieu of permit).; Temporary activities, including agricultural and forestry management activities that qualify under LUPC exemptions.; Certain activities that are below LUPC dimensional thresholds..
 Note: Even if a building permit is not required, shoreland zone standards, plumbing permits, and electrical permits may still apply.
 Contact regional office to confirm exemption status for specific projects.
+When in doubt, confirm with the local building department before starting work.